joaquinvanschoren/meta-learn.github.io/2018/index.md

 ### FAQ ###
 1. Can supplementary material be added beyond the 4-page limit and are there any restrictions on it?

-   Yes, you may include additional supplementary material, but we ask that it be limited to a reasonable amount (~10 pages in addition to the main submission) and that it follow the same NIPS format as the paper.
+   Yes, you may include additional supplementary material, but we ask that it be limited to a reasonable amount (max 10 pages in addition to the main submission) and that it follow the same NIPS format as the paper.

 2. Can a submission to this workshop be submitted to another NIPS workshop in parallel?